 Radiation detection and imaging have been the subject of investigation since the radiation itself was discovered.
 The first radiation detector was a barium-platino-cyanide screen used by Rontgen more than 125 years ago to detect “Brehmstrahlung”.
 It uses a scintillation material which relies on downconversion to convert high energy X-rays, gamma-rays and other ionization radiation having mega- and kilo electron volts into a few electron volt ultraviolet-visible photons.
 At the same time, he also implemented X-ray radiography using ordinary photographic films.

 However, scintillator research did not really begin until the nineteen forties.
 At that time, the quantification of photons was only visible through the newly invented photomultipliers as the bright scintillator materials, NaI:Tl and CsI:Tl had only just been discovered.
-After the invention of semiconductors in the nineteen fifties, scintillators got competition from solid-state X-ray detectors.
-However, scintillators are more feasible for some applications as they are low cost and can work at room temperatures.
-Combining some scintillators with different ionizing radiation sources have proved to be more useful (Figure a) in comparison to other detectors.
+After the invention of semiconductors in the nineteen fifties, scintillators got competition from solid-state detectors.
+However, scintillators are more feasible for some applications as they are low cost and can work stable for spectroscopy at room and even higher temperatures.
+In addition, combining some scintillators with different ionizing radiation sources have proved to be more useful (Figure a) in comparison to other detectors.

 One of the important scintillation parameters is the light yield, which is the number of photons converted per deposited radiation energy.
 For the history of high-light-yield scintillators, one can read our review.
 Until recently, solution-based perovskite halide crystals, which are already known as excellent materials for low-cost photovoltaics and light emitters, are potential for high light scintillators due to their small bandgaps between 1.5 and 3.5 electron volts.
 Their complete scintillation properties were reported by us four years ago.
 In the same paper, we report that two-dimensional (2D) perovskite halide crystals are less quenched at room temperature, while their Stokes shift can be extremely large at around 1 eV.
 The latter can eliminate self-absorption in the scintillation process as it is stated by R. T. William et al. to be the advantage of those crystals over recent quantum dot perovskite halide scintillators.